jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final Newick files and filtering statistics can be seen in `04-analysis/deep/multivcfanalyzer/initial_single_genome/output/initial_single_genome_2X_0.7_0.7/`

-Visualisation of the phylogenies was carried out with the R notebook `02-scripts.backup/026-Tree_visualisation_20190611.Rmd` and PDF files of each phylogeny for each of the taxa under `04-analysis/deep/phylogenies/plots`.
+Visualisation of the phylogenies were carried out with the R notebook `02-scripts.backup/026-Tree_visualisation_20190611.Rmd` and PDF files of each phylogeny for each of the taxa under `04-analysis/deep/phylogenies/plots` and combined below.

+We selected the 8 best supported phylogenies at the deepest nodes of the tree, i.e. where the nodes representing the divergence of the host-genera had bootstrap values >=70%.

 ---